-- The duties and responsibilities of the LLC's members
+- Duties and responsibilities of the LLC's members.

 Operating agreements are only mandatory for LLCs in a few states and usually only for multi-member LLCs.
-But, even in those cases, they don’t have to be filed with the Secretary of State.
+Regardless, if an operating agreement is required, it doesn’t have to be filed with the Secretary of State.